dean-0o/spiderbite/content/post/2020-06-26-spectator.en.md

 voice, the jerking seat
 of the merciless
-weather, once caught
+weather, once wrapped
-like steel skin, now
+in steel skin, now
-hung like a fly strip,
+hung, like a fly strip,
 flapping, out like

 God, like some dirty